jscharett/ngx-json-schema-form/projects/ngx-json-schema-form/src/docs/pages/introduction.md

 ### Button

 There are 4 types of buttons that jsf supports, `button`, `image`, `reset` and `submit`.
 By default, these will all use the `<input>` tag for display.
-However, with the exception of `image`, you can specify custom html via the `content` option.
-This will result in the `<button>` being used for display and the content being inserted.
+However, with the exception of `image`, you can specify custom html via the `template` option.
+This will result in the `<button>` being used for display and the `template` being inserted.
 Content can contain simple bindings so that you can bind to various properties of the layout.
 For example:

 <div class="panel panel-primary docs">
 <div class="panel-heading panel-title">button-layout.json</div>